Yūshō: Playoffs

 Playoffs with more than two wrestlers involved are fairly common in lower divisions, but have only happened a handful of times in the top division.
-A three way playoff occurred three times in the 1990s, with a four way playoff in March 1997 and a unique five way playoff in November 1996.
+A three way playoff occurred three times in the 1990s and recently in January 2025, with Hōshōryū, Kinbōzan, and Ohō fighting against each other (with Hōshōryū subsequently winning the yūshō), with a four way playoff in March 1997 and a unique five way playoff in November 1996.
 In such cases lots are drawn to decide who fights first, and the first wrestler to win two consecutive bouts takes the yūshō.
 A playoff is the only occasion in which wrestlers from the same stable (or heya) and relatives can meet in tournament competition.
-The wrestlers who have taken part in the most top division playoffs are Takanohana II with ten (won five, lost five) and Hakuhō with ten (won six, lost four).
+The wrestlers who have taken part in the most top division playoffs are Takanohana II with ten (5-5) and Hakuhō with ten (6-4).
 Chiyonofuji has the highest percentage of victories, with a perfect 6-0 playoff record.